willgmaz/publications/README.md

 2024 --- SAS2024: William Gamazo  --- Asteroid Alert!, Possible “Container” Impact: Discovering Threat Actor's Mistakes when Using Containers Operations.

+2025 --- fwdcloudsec: William Gamazo, Nitesh Surana --- The Cloud is a Spider Web: But with Broken Threads

 # Patents